alan-turing-institute/AIrsenal/README.md

 ```
 (we normally look 3 weeks ahead, as this is an achievable horizon to run the optimization over, but also because things like form and injuries can change a lot in 3 weeks!)

+Predicted points must be generated before running the transfer or squad optimization (see below).

+## Transfer or Squad Optimization

 Finally, we need to run the optimizer to pick the best transfer strategy over the next weeks (and hence the best team for the next week).
 ```shell
 airsenal_run_optimization --weeks_ahead 3